manuphatak/interview-challenge/README.md

 This is an interview-style coding challenge used by [redacted] to screen applicants.

-This repository includes a web server to that hosts the challenge. **You can run the server and solve the problem**.
+This repository includes a web server that hosts the challenge. **You can run the server and solve the problem**.

 ## Skills Tested